Yoyito3D1/SCE-Boxing-Equipment-Store/README.md

 - React Router for navigation
 - CSS Modules for styling
 - Context API for state management
-- Node.js and npm for project setup
+- Node.js and npm for project setup.

 ## 📦 Installation & Setup
 1. Clone the repository: